 Some individuals have come up with the brilliant notion of making liquid coffee creamer ice cubes, but it hasn’t worked out.
 Most freezers don’t produce cold enough temperatures to solidify coffee creamer, so you’re left with useless slush.

 Mixing the creamer with something else is one option.
-If you mix the creamer 1:1 with espresso, it will freeze, as will milk, but this latter concept is not ideal if you are using creamer because it is non-dairy.
+If you mix the creamer 1:1 with espresso, it will freeze, as will milk, but this latter concept is not ideal if you use creamer because it is nondairy.

 Uses of coffee creamer ice cubes

-Having coffee creamer ice cubes brings up a slew of exciting possibilities, but first, let’s get down to business.
-Obviously, if you take a coffee creamer ice cube from the tray and immediately drop it into your coffee, the coffee will become cold—something we’re sure you’d prefer to avoid.
+Having coffee creamer ice cubes brings up many exciting possibilities, but first, let’s get down to business.
+If you take a coffee creamer ice cube from the tray and immediately drop it into your coffee, it will become cold—something we’re sure you’d prefer to avoid.